 Accounts receivable.
 Credit risk related to accounts receivable involves the risk of non-payment by the counterparty.
 Credit risk is diversified due to the large number of Participants.
+Almost all of the Company's invoices are collected through the daily settlement process, one day after issuing the invoices.
 The Company also performs ongoing credit evaluations of the financial conditions of its Participants and evaluates the delinquency status of the receivables.